jpommerening/grunt-submodule/README.md

 ### Overview

-In your project’s Gruntfile, add a section named `submodule` to the data object passed into `grunt.initConfig()`.
+If your submodules have their own Gruntfiles, you don’t need any configuration at all.
+Otherwise, add a section named `submodule` to the data object passed into `grunt.initConfig()` in your project’s Gruntfile.

 ```js
 grunt.initConfig({